BloomTech-Labs/mydish-be/README.md

   body = {
     title,
     minutes: "(optional number) time to make, adding more types of minutes in the works",
-    img: "(optional string) url of an image of the food"
+    img: "(optional string) URL of an image of the food"
     notes: "(optional string) free-form notes about the recipe",
     categories: [
       "(string) category/tag name"